whitecollaralgos/Algoways/docs/docker.md

-# Docker Development Setup for OpenAlgo Flask
+# Docker Development Setup for AlgoWays Flask
-This guide focuses on setting up a development environment for OpenAlgo Flask using Docker.
+This guide focuses on setting up a development environment for AlgoWays Flask using Docker.

 ## Prerequisites
 * Docker Engine